Abdul-AA/Abdul-AA/README.md

 - 📫 How to reach me: [LinkedIn](https://linkedin.com/in/abdularo) | abdulrahman.aroworamimo@mail.mcgill.ca
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I'm an enthusiast of fashion, fitness, and nutrition.
+- ⚡ Fun fact: I'm an enthusiast of soccer, fashion, fitness, and nutrition.
 Cooking and sharing my meals with loved ones are my go-to activities 😄

 ## My Skills